 Ireland has produced a lot of famous authors over the centuries, with Bram Stoker perhaps being one of the most influential horror writers.

 A Dublin native, Stoker’s most famous work is Dracula, and what better time to support the infamous author’s book than with a 3-day Bram Stoker Festival.
-Expect lots of gruesome activities and spooktacular fun over the course of the October Bank Holiday Weekend (2023 dates to be finalized).
+Expect lots of gruesome activities and spooktacular fun over the course of the October Bank Holiday Weekend – Friday 27th October to Monday 30th October.

 During the Bram Stoker Festival in Dublin Castle, make sure to check out Borealis, an incredible light display.
 From 6.30 PM until 10.30 PM, the incredible light show mimics the Northern skies during the Aurora Borealis.